Birthday (Red Velvet song)

 "Birthday" is a song recorded by South Korean girl group Red Velvet for their sixth special extended play The ReVe Festival 2022 – Birthday.
-It was released as the EP's lead single by SM Entertainment on November 28, 2022.
+Written by Issac Han, Aaron Kim, Ghostchild Ltd, Loosen Door, Ejae and Kole, it was released as the EP's lead single by SM Entertainment on November 28, 2022.

 Background and release

 On October 28, 2022, SM Entertainment announced Red Velvet would be releasing a new album in November 2022.
 On November 7, it was announced the group will be releasing their sixth special extended play titled The ReVe Festival 2022 – Birthday, alongside the lead single "Birthday", on November 28.
 On November 27, the music video teaser was released.
 The song was released alongside its music video and the EP on November 28.

 Composition

 "Birthday" was written by Kim Min-ji of Jam Factory, composed and arranged primarily by Issac Han, Aaron Kim, Ghostchild Ltd, and Loosen Door, alongside Ejae and Kole for the composition.
 It was described a dance-pop song that samples George Gershwin's composition Rhapsody in Blue, featuring R&B, trap, drum, and synth rhythm with lyrics about "returning to the birthday of the person you like and making all of your dreams come true, giving yourself a day to remember".
 "Birthday" was composed in the key of B-flat minor, with a tempo of 150 beats per minute.